Yaronmd/proccess-monitor/README.md

 # Process Monitor

-A Python-based process monitoring tool that allows users to track system processes, display their status in real-time, and run automated tests using Pytest and Allure.
+A Python-based process monitoring tool that allows users to track system processes, display their status in real-time, including automated unitesting with allure report.

 ## Features
 - Monitors specific processes on the system.